cocoa-xu/debug_nif/README.md

 ```

 ## Usage
-First thing first, don't forget to compile the NIF library with debug info, the compilation flags  should contains something like `-g3 -fno-omit-frame-pointer`.
+First thing first, don't forget to compile the NIF library with debug info, the compilation flags  should contain something like `-g3 -fno-omit-frame-pointer`.

 ```shell
 # this is equvilent to call `mix test`